adamsherman/pytrademonster/README.rst

 **Pytrademonster** is a simple, pythonic interface to TradeMonster/Optionhouses' XML based API.
 It attempts to cover most of the functionality that their API provides.
 Admittedly, their API documentation is a bit shoddy, but this project accounts for that where possible.
-In order to trade systematically with them there is an account minumum that you must have - ar
+In order to trade systematically with them there is an account minumum that you must maintain.

 *Tested against their API Version 2.5*
-|

 *Intended for Python 2.7*
-|

 Getting Started
 ===============
 ::